Hidden Executive Job Market: How Senior Roles Are Really Filled

 • Advisor-led outreach to targeted executives

-This process prioritizes fit, experience patterns, and credibility over applicant volume.
+This process prioritizes leadership fit, experience patterns, strategic alignment, and credibility rather than applicant volume.

 How Executives Encounter Unposted Opportunities

-Executives rarely “find” unposted roles by searching.
-Instead, they become visible to the right people at the right time.
+Executives rarely “find” unposted roles through traditional job searches.
+Instead, they become visible to the right decision-makers at the right time.

 • Clear executive positioning that signals value